prpole/dissertation/chapter3/norris_capitalocene.md

 in the academic mode, arcadian scenes well rendered, are linked with the frivolities of finance, even if they shy away from the more actively destructive industrial enterprises that finance engenders and relies upon.
-Natural simplicity in landscapes works like ideology, concealing the real conditions of exploitation governing nature and labor alike.
+The picturesque works like ideology, concealing the real conditions of exploitation that govern nature and labor alike.

-If Hartrath’s landscape invests in arcadian simplicity, Norris’s insistently repeat the pastoral rejoinder: *Et in Arcadia ego*.
+If Hartrath’s landscape invests in the arcadian simplicity of the picturesque, Norris’s insistently repeat the pastoral rejoinder: *Et in Arcadia ego*.
 And yet even the simplicity of the pastoral mode is symbolically rejected, both the neo-classical pastoral that, as Raymond Williams points out, excises